5 Reasons You Might Want A Website Redesign

 Website coding advances every year.
 The reason why we usually update ours every three years or so is because we want to make sure we are using the best practices in coding.

-For example, a trend right now is to use more CSS coding to help design websites for smartphone devices.
+For example, a trend right now is to use more CSS coding to help to design websites for smartphone devices.

 The trend toward CSS makes sense since the language dictates the colors, layouts, and fonts for websites.
 Quality CSS coding helps your site respond to both small and large screens.